 door-closer, which closes the door during one tick;

-door-actions, which manipulates the door in response to pressing a key; and
+door-action, which acts on it in response to pressing a key; and

-door-render, which translates the current state of the door into an image.
+door-render, which translates the current state into an image.

 given key event

 Here is another scenario that raises the same question.
-Your cell phone is mostly a few million lines of software with some plastic attached to them.
-Among other things, it administrates your list of contacts.
-Before we even consider a representation for your ever-growing list of phone numbers and friends, let us ponder the question of how to represent the information about a single contact, assuming each contact comes with a name, a phone number, and an email address.
-Especially in a context where you have lots and lots of contacts, it is important to glue together all the information that belongs to one contact; otherwise the various pieces could get scrambled by accident.
+Your cell phone is mostly a few million lines of code wrapped in plastic.
+Among other things, it administrates your contacts.
+Each contact comes with a name, a phone number, an email address, and perhaps some other information.
+When you have lots of contacts, each single contact is best represented as a single piece of data; otherwise the various pieces could get mixed up by accident.

-You may have encountered Cartesian points in your mathematics courses in school.
-They are closely related though their y coordinates mean something slightly different than the y coordinates of posns.
-A First Look: A location on a world canvas is uniquely identified by two pieces of data: the distance from the left margin and the distance from the top margin.
+A position on a world canvas is uniquely identified by two pieces of data: the distance from the left margin and the distance from the top margin.
 The first is called an x-coordinate and the second one is the y-coordinate.

 (check-expect (distance-to-0 (make-posn 3 4)) 5) (check-expect (distance-to-0 (make-posn 8 6)) 10) (check-expect (distance-to-0 (make-posn 5 12)) 13)

-one constructor, a function that creates structure instances from as many values as there are fields; as mentioned, structure is short for structure instance.
-The phrase structure type is a generic name for the collection of all possible instances.
+one constructor, a function that creates structure instances.
+It takes as many values as there are fields; as mentioned, structure is short for structure instance.
+The phrase structure type is a generic name for the collection of all possible instances;

 one selector per field, which extracts the value of the field from a structure instance; and